-If you're a product manager or who's about to start working on something new, you're probably engaged in the process of creating a design proposal.
+If you're a product manager who's about to start working on something new, you're probably in the middle of creating a design proposal.
+You might not be able to give a precise, concrete definition of exactly what the end result of the project will be (and this is usually a good thing, by the way!), but it is at least likely that you know the kinds of deliverables you expect – wireframes, a click dummy, a testable prototype, and so on.
 Whether you're looking for a new agency to partner with, or you're happy with the one you have, a statement of work is important for all parties so that they can understand what you require from them.

-Hopefully this statement of work allocates a fair proportion of time and money to the critically important early phase of the project, where with the help of your designers, you move from assumptions and observations to defining a Minimal Viable Product (MVP) which you can build, test and learn from.
+Hopefully this statement of work prioritises the critically important early phase of the project, so that with the help of your designers, you can move from assumptions and research findings to defining a Minimal Viable Product (MVP) which you can build, test and learn from.
 Many terms are used to describe these exercises – co-creation, design thinking, discovery, service vision, and so on – but whatever you call it, you've probably been struck by one thing in particular:

-What if we told you there was a digital service which gives you exactly this support?
+What if we told you there was a digital service which gives you exactly this guidance?
 And it's free to sign up and use?
 And it's made by us?

 That's right.
-We believe Narrandum can save you tens of thousands of dollars in design agency fees.
+Narrandum can save you tens of thousands of dollars in design agency fees.
 Not just on this project, but on every project from now on.
-It's up to you how much you use it – maybe you just use it to speed up the process of co-creation.
-Maybe you make use of its collaboration features to cut down on the need for travel.
-Or maybe you can handle the whole thing without the help of designers at all.
+It's up to you how much you use it – maybe you just want to speed up the process of co-creation.
+Maybe it can help your team to collaborate when they aren't able to travel.
+It might even enable you to create customer journey maps all by yourselves, without any support from designers at all.
 But whatever your approach, Narrandum is designed from the ground up to help you create beautiful, insightful customer journeys and service blueprints – fast.

 Sign up now and see what it can do for you.